bagaturchess/Bagatur/README.md

 # UCI Options

  - SMP Threads (type spin default 4 min 1 max 256): this option is available only for the <a href="https://www.chessprogramming.org/SMP">SMP version</a> of Bagatur.
 The SMP (multicore) version can be started by Bagatur_64_2+_cores.exe and Bagatur_mcore.bat for Windows and with Bagatur_mcore.sh under Linux.
- -

 All other options are available for both versions: single core and SMP.
- - Logging Policy (type combo default none var single file var multiple files var none):
+ - Logging Policy (type combo default none var single file var multiple files var none): whether Bagatur will create log files on the file system with details of its actions.
- - OwnBook (type check default true):
+ - OwnBook (type check default true): whether to use the own book included into the download, which is packed under ./data/w.ob and ./data/b.ob.
+These are games extracted from a few milions of PGN games played last 20 years by grandmasters and computer programs.
+They are filtered and the files contain a subset of most often played games.
+Unfortunatelly the name of the used opening is not supported at the moment but this features is defenitelly in our backlog and will be included in the Android version.
- - Ponder (type check default true):
+ - Ponder (type check default true): whether to also think when the opponent think.
- - UCI_AnalyseMode (type check default false)
- - MultiPV (type spin default 1 min 1 max 100)
+ - MultiPV (type spin default 1 min 1 max 100): whether to show only the best line or to show best 2-3 or ore lines.
- - SyzygyPath (type string default <home>\arena_3.5.1\Engines\BagaturEngine.2.3\.\data\egtb):
+ - SyzygyPath (type string default <home>\arena_3.5.1\Engines\BagaturEngine.2.3\.\data\egtb): path to the syzygy tables.
- - Openning Mode (type combo default most played first var most played first var random intermediate var random full):
+ - Openning Mode (type combo default most played first var most played first var random intermediate var random full): Valid only when OwnBook is set to true.

 # Sources